 which consists of carbon

-be a rigid structure which is both light and incredibly
+The result would be a rigid structure which is both light

-strong.
-Located low down in the frame is the 750 cc,
+and incredibly strong.
+Located low down in the frame is

-four cylinder engine which is fueled by liquid hydrogen.
+the 750 cc, four cylinder engine which is fueled by liquid

-This is connected to a six speed dual-clutch transmission.
+hydrogen.
+This is connected to a six speed dual-clutch

-The bike also features launch and traction control.
+transmission.
+The bike also features launch and traction

 Perhaps the most interesting element of the 2015 CB750

-performance systems.
-The vehicle is fitted with electromagnetic
+systems.
+The vehicle is fitted with electromagnetic suspension

-suspension which can be altered instantaneously to suit
+which can be altered instantaneously to suit the road

-the road conditions or rider preferences.
-A radar also
+conditions or rider preferences.
+A radar also detects

-slows the bike.
-A 5" OLED (Organic Light Emitting
+the bike.
+A 5" OLED (Organic Light Emitting Diode)

-Diode) display screen located in to the top of the fuel
+display screen located in to the top of the fuel tank

-long or unfamiliar journeys.
-While in GPS mode the 2015
+or unfamiliar journeys.
+While in GPS mode the 2015 CB750

-CB750 concept is connected to the internet and continually
+concept is connected to the internet and continually receives